It’s actually relatively easy to register a new business in Virginia.

-You just need to perform a few short tasks, like filing your Articles of Organization with the Virginia State Corporation Commission (SCC).
+You just need to perform a few quick tasks, like filing your Articles of Organization with the Virginia State Corporation Commission (SCC).

 However, there are several things you should take into account before officially registering your business with the Virginia SCC.